-The cost of directly employing staff who are actively engaged R&D activity.
-Staff costs can also include class 1 NIC, pension fund contributions, bonuses and (if applicable) payment to subjects involved i.e. for clinical trials.
+Staff Costs: Cost of directly employing staff who are actively engaged in R&D activity.
+Includes: class 1 NIC, pension fund contributions, bonuses and (if applicable) payment to subjects involved i.e. for clinical trials.

 External Contractors and Freelancers: Cost of paying a staff provider for staff provided to the company, or a sub-contractor who is directly and actively engaged in carrying out R&D activity.

 Consumable Items: Consumable or transformable materials used directly in carrying out R&D.